Conformal invariance of antisymmetric tensor field theories in any even dimension

+Let us now sketch the organization of our analysis.
+We only consider Minkowski flat space.
+In dimension $\DD$ any Lorentz invariant free field Lagrangian $\LAG(\Phi,\partial \Phi)$ is automatically scale invariant.
+We just need to choose the canonical dimension $\dd$ of each field such that the dimension of each propagator has total dimension $D$, counting as 1 the dimension of the derivatives.
+In a Bosonic model with two derivatives, like the scalar or the Maxwell theory, $\DD = 2 \dd + 2$.
+In a Fermionic Dirac Lagrangian with one derivative $\DD = 2 \dd + 1$.
+In a Bosonic quartic model (appendix B), $\DD = 2 \dd + 4$.
+Couplings can then be added as long as the coupling constants are dimensionless.

-As formalized by Jackiw and Pi \cite{Jackiw_2011}, the problem lies in the influence of local scale transformations on currents (field derivatives) because the currents are local but not tensorial, meaning that they do depend on the derivatives of the coordinate transformations.
-Local dilatations may induce local rotations of the coordinates.
+Na\"{i}vely, it may then seem that any globally (A) scale invariant field theory should be (B) conformally invariant, but this is not true.
+As formalized by \cite{Jackiw_2011}, the problem lies in the influence of the conformal transformations on field derivatives because the field derivatives are local but not tensorial, meaning that their transformation rules depend on the derivatives of the coordinate transformations.
 This affects the apparent orbital momentum and spin of the particles.
 But for the theory to be invariant, these two modifications must exactly compensate each other, otherwise the apparent rotational energy of the fields would not be conserved.
-In other words, the structure of field propagators and current dependent interactions must exquisitely match the internal spin of the particles.
+This constrains the structure of the field propagators and of all couplings involving field derivatives, as they must exquisitely match the internal spin of the particles.